Question: What is a Special Power of Appointment Trust?

 - A DAPT is a trust whereby the grantor or settlor is also a beneficiary.
 The problem with this is that most states say that if you are a beneficiary then there is no asset protection.
 A few states such as Nevada have different rules.
 But, if you are a California resident with California based assets and you set up a DAPT in Nevada, then you are unlikely to have any asset protection.
 California will simply ignore the Nevada DAPT.

-- A SPA trust is recognized in all 50 states and the creditor cannot get what you cannot get.
-Even in a very creditor-friendly state like California, the SPA Trust has been upheld.
+- A Special Power of Appointment Trust is recognized in all 50 states and the creditor cannot get what you cannot get.
+Even in a very creditor-friendly state like California, the Special Power of Appointment Trust has been upheld.

 Question: Does the trust have separate and additional tax liability?